-1. The campaign of Donald J. Trump, Trump's close advisor Roger J. Stone, Jr., Stone's organization Stop the Steal Inc., the North Carolina Republican Party ("NCRP"), and others are conspiring to threaten, intimidate, and thereby prevent minority voters in North Carolina from voting in the 2016 election.
+1. The campaign of Donald J. Trump, Trump's close advisor Roger J. Stone, Jr., Stone's organization Stop the Steal Inc., the Republican Party of Pennsylvania ("RPP"), and others are conspiring to threaten, intimidate, and thereby prevent minority voters in urban neighborhoods from voting in the 2016 election.
 The presently stated goal of the Trump Campaign, as explained by an unnamed official to Bloomberg News on October 27, is to depress voter turnout-in the official's words: "We have three major voter suppression operations under way" that target African Americans and other groups of voters.
-While the official discussed communications strategies designed to decrease interest in voting, it has also become clear in recent weeks that Trump has sought to advance his campaign's goal of "voter suppression" by using the loudest microphone in the nation to implore his supporters to engage in unlawful intimidation at North Carolina polling places.
-Trump's exhortations have been amplified by direct and tacit assistance from the NCRP and Stone, who helped pioneer similar tactics in the 1980s before those efforts were blocked by the federal courts.
+While the official discussed communications strategies designed to decrease interest in voting, it has also become clear in recent weeks that Trump has sought to advance his campaign's goal of "voter suppression" by using the loudest microphone in the nation to implore his supporters to engage in unlawful intimidation at Pennsylvania polling places.
+Trump's exhortations have been amplified by direct and tacit assistance from the RPP and Stone, who helped pioneer similar tactics in the 1980s before those efforts were blocked by the federal courts.
 All have sought to organize, fund, and assist Trump's supporters to carry out the Trump Campaign's goals.
-And Trump's supporters have responded with pledges to descend upon polling places in "certain areas," including North Carolina, where many minority voters live in order to interfere with their efforts to exercise the franchise.
+And Trump's supporters have responded with pledges to descend upon polling places in "certain areas" where many minority voters live in order to interfere with their efforts to exercise the franchise.

-- 2. In North Carolina, a Trump supporter who is also a poll worker has been spotted carrying a baseball bat marked "TRUMP."
-It has been reported that, in North Carolina, "someone showed up to early voting with a badge saying 'poll observer' and was photographing and videotaping cars coming and going and 'generally being an intimidating factor there."
-And it has been reported that "a cadre" of Trump supporters "plan to be in Charlotte" as "part of" Defendant Roger Stone's "Stop the Steal" movement.
-Intimidating voters at polls including by photographing and videotaping them violates federal law. - 3.
-In the aftermath of previous voter suppression efforts in our history, Congress responded forcefully by enacting laws that unequivocally prohibit voter intimidation.
+- 2. In the aftermath of previous voter suppression efforts in our history, Congress responded forcefully by enacting laws that unequivocally prohibit voter intimidation.
 In the 1870s, in response to threats of political violence and harassment against former slaves and their white supporters by the newly formed Ku Klux Klan, Congress banned private conspiracies to intimidate or threaten voters.
-In the 1960s, in response to the menacing of African Americans who sought their full rights at the ballot box, Congress prohibited any threats or intimidation against any and all persons engaged in the democratic process.

-- 4. Voter intimidation is especially pernicious when it is condoned or encouraged by a candidate or political party.
-The Republican National Committee ("RNC") recognized the dangers and illegality of party-sponsored efforts to intimidate voters in resolving a 1981 lawsuit, which alleged that it "enlisted the help of off-duty sheriffs and police officers to intimidate voters by standing at polling places in minority precincts during voting with 'National Ballot Security Task Force' armbands" and visible firearms, in violation of the Voting Rights Act of 1965.
+In the 1960s, in response to the menacing of African Americans who sought their full rights at the ballot box, Congress prohibited any threats or intimidation against any and all persons engaged in the democratic process. - 3.
+Voter intimidation is especially pernicious when it is condoned or encouraged by a candidate or political party.
+The Republican National Committee ("RNC") recognized the dangers and illegality of party-sponsored efforts to intimidate voters in resolving a 1981 lawsuit alleging that it "enlisted the help of off-duty sheriffs and police officers to intimidate voters by standing at polling places in minority precincts during voting with 'National Ballot Security Task Force' armbands" and visible firearms, in violation of the Voting Rights Act of 1965.
 Democratic Nat'l Comm. v.
 Republican Nat'l Comm., 673 F.3d 192, 196 (3d Cir.
 2012).
-In a 1982 Consent Decree settling that lawsuit, the RNC and the New Jersey Republican State Committee agreed, inter alia, to: - a. "as a first resort, use established statutory procedures for challenging unqualified voters"; - b. "comply with all applicable state and federal laws protecting the rights of duly qualified citizens to vote for the candidate(s) of their choice"; - c. "refrain from giving any directions to or permitting their employees to campaign within restricted polling areas or to interrogate prospective voters as to their qualifications to vote prior to their entry to a polling place"; - d. "refrain from undertaking any ballot security activities in polling places or election districts where the racial or ethnic composition of such districts is a factor in the decision to conduct, or the actual conduct of, such activities there and where a purpose or significant effect of such activities is to deter qualified voters from voting"; and - e. "refrain from having private personnel deputized as law enforcement personnel in connection with ballot security activities."
+In a 1982 Consent Decree settling that lawsuit, the RNC and the New Jersey Republican State Committee agreed, inter alia, to:

+- a. "as a first resort, use established statutory procedures for challenging unqualified voters"; - b. "comply with all applicable state and federal laws protecting the rights of duly qualified citizens to vote for the candidate(s) of their choice"; - c. "refrain from giving any directions to or permitting their employees to campaign within restricted polling areas or to interrogate prospective voters as to their qualifications to vote prior to their entry to a polling place"; - d. "refrain from undertaking any ballot security activities in polling places or election districts where the racial or ethnic composition of such districts is a factor in the decision to conduct, or the actual conduct of, such activities there and where a purpose or significant effect of such activities is to deter qualified voters from voting"; and - e. "refrain from having private personnel deputized as law enforcement personnel in connection with ballot security activities."